 Many of our patients have been asking about the safety and effectiveness of the COVID19 vaccine in pregnancy and breastfeeding.
-Now that the vaccine has been out since December, we have a lot more information about the vaccine for pregnant and breastfeeding women.
+Vaccination is the best way to reduce the risks of COVID-19 infection and COVID-related complications for both you and your baby.
+Now that the vaccine has been out since December 2020, we have a lot more information about the vaccine for pregnant and breastfeeding women.

 If you have questions about the vaccine, please talk to your provider at your next visit.